Georgsiedel/data_fusion_dipl/README.md

 Full text is available here: https://nbn-resolving.org/urn:nbn:de:bsz:14-qucosa2-739723

 The project was about data fusion of traffic scenarios.
-The data of choice were all 2019 traffic accidents in Saxony (~65.000 instances) as documented in the electronic accident type map (EUSKa).
-Sadly, the dataset itself is not available here due to confidentiality agreements.
+The data of choice were all 2019 traffic accidents in German state Saxony (~65.000 instances) as documented in the electronic accident type map (EUSKa).
+Sadly, the dataset itself cannot be available here due to confidentiality agreements.
+Data fusion herein is simulated by predicting the variable "Accident Type" in the "recipient" dataset, where this variable is missing, based on the common vaariables both datasets "donor" and "recipient" share.
+This way, one step of a typical data fusion procedure is shown.
+The actual value of Accident Type in the recipient dataset is known and used as validation means.
+The goal of the data fusion was to not only achieve good prediction accuracy on the data fusion task, but also to recreate the original variable distribution and conditional distributions, a key requirement for succesful data fusion.

 The code is split in the following way:
 - 01 to 03 prepare the dataset through cleaning up, deleting features and sparse data and more.
 02_EDA features an explorative data analysis and allows for more datapreparation in 03.